asalatto/cpacc-study-guide/3-standards-laws-and-management-strategies/d-domain-specific-and-government-procurement-laws/2-procurement-laws.md

 ## European Union Procurement Laws

 * The **EU Public Procurement Directives** declare that technical specifications must take into account accessibility, and can exclude economic operators which have violated social obligations including accessibility.

 * **EN 301 549** lays out accessibility requirements for ICT products and services in government agencies across the European Union.

 ## US Procurement Laws

-* **Section 508** requires accessibility for federal employees and for ICT developed, procured, maintained, or used by US federal agencies.
+* **Section 508** of the Rehabilitation Act requires accessibility for federal employees and for ICT developed, procured, maintained, or used by US federal agencies.
 It uses WCAG criteria.

 ---